 Significant debate exists over the causes of autism.
-Scientists believe that both genes and environment play a role in the development of ASDs, noting that environmental factors may trigger the expression of certain genes.
+Scientists believe that both genes and environment play a role in the development of ASD, noting that environmental factors may trigger the expression of certain genes.
 Research exploring a possible link between thimerosal in vaccines and autism has shown no causal connection between the two.
 As a precaution, in 1999, the Public Health Service agencies, the American Academy of Pediatrics, and vaccine manufacturers agreed that thimerosal should be reduced or eliminated in vaccines for infants, and since 2001 thimerosal has not been used in routinely recommended vaccines, with the exception of small amounts in the influenza (flu) vaccines.
 For more information about mercury and immunizations, please click here.

-Several federal actions have been taken in response to the rising rates of autism.
-The 2000 Children's Health Act established the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention (CDC) and authorized the establishment of Centers of Excellence at both CDC and the National Institutes of Health (NIH) to promote research and monitoring efforts related to the causes, diagnosis, early detection, prevention, and treatment of autism.
-In 2006, the federal Combating Autism Act was enacted, which provides almost $1 billion over five years for autism spectrum disorder and developmental disabilities research, screening, treatment and education.
-The Act established a federal advisory committee, the Interagency Autism Coordinating Committee (IACC) to develop and annually update a strategic plan for the conduct of, and support for, autism spectrum disorder research.
-The IACC released its first annual strategic plan for autism research in January 2009.
-In September 2011, the Combating Autism Reauthorization Act (Public Law 112-32) was signed into law.
-The law authorizes $693 million in continued federal investment in autism research, treatment and services through fiscal year 2014.
+Several federal actions have been taken in the last decade in response to the rising rates, and costs, of autism.
+The Children's Health Act of 2000 established the National Center on Birth Defects and Developmental Disabilities at the CDC and authorized the establishment of Centers of Excellence at both CDC and the National Institutes of Health (NIH) to promote research and monitoring efforts related to the causes, diagnosis, early detection, prevention, and treatment of autism.
+The federal Combating Autism Act enacted in 2006 provided funding for autism spectrum disorder and developmental disabilities research, screening, treatment and education.
+The Act established a federal advisory committee, the Interagency Autism Coordinating Committee (IACC) to develop a plan for the conduct of, and support for, autism spectrum disorder research.
+The IACC releases annual strategic plans for autism research.
+In August 2014, the committee was reauthorized under the Autism Collaboration, Accountability, Research, Education and Support (CARES) Act of 2014 (Public Law 113-157).
+This authorization will remain effective until September 30, 2019.